Santiago-R/json_viewer/readme.md

 > Motivation: Launch custom data visualizations straight from the explorer window

-This repository is an example of custom behavior when launching files.
+This repository is a recipe for custom behavior when launching files.
 A python script may be set up for default execution of a file extension, for example JSON.

 ## Files

-- `json_viewer.py`: Simple JSON viewer via Plotly.
+- `json_viewer.py`: Example JSON visualization via Plotly.
-- `launcher.bat`: Batch file to launch files through the script.
+- `launcher.bat`: Batch file to launch files through the json_viewer.py script.

 ## Example outcome